albertoouu/04-Mexflix/README.md

-# 04-Mexflix
+# Proyecto 04-Mexflix(Movie-hub)

-Application to see a Movie Cathalogue designed for a specific group of users interested in a movie topic or gender.
+Application to see a Movie Cathalogue designed for a specific group of users interested in Sci-Fi.

+## 1.Definition